Music Ministry

 Creed: may be sung for great solemnities with simple chant melodies

-Mass Parts: chanted or sung at all Masses with music
+Mass Parts: sung at all Masses, even those without any other music

 Lord’s Prayer: chanted for feasts, along with “For the Kingdom . . .”

-During Communion: Antiphon during the priest’s Communion, then Hymn
+Communion: Antiphon during the priest’s Communion, then a Hymn

-Please interpret the various suggestions provided on this template from the remarks that precede them on this webpage.
+Please interpret the various suggestions provided on this template according to the remarks that precede them on this webpage.

 Closing Thoughts.
-Here are two resources for liturgical music: sourceandsummit.com and ocp.org.
-More resources are also available.
-Please consider the use of music handout sheets, which avoid the necessity of announcing hymns and fumbling through hymnals.
-Finally, remember that the people should not come to hear, appreciate, or applaud the musicians, but rather to make beautiful music together with them for the praise and worship of the Lord!
+Here is a special resources for elevating our liturgical music to a higher level: sourceandsummit.com.
+Also, please consider the use of music handout sheets for the congregation, which avoid the necessity of announcing hymns and fumbling through bulky hymnals.
+Keep in mind that the people should not come to hear, appreciate, or applaud the musicians, but rather to make beautiful music together for the praise and worship of the Lord!